JennyVivian99/JennyVivian99.github.io/_pages/cv.md

 Conferences
 ======
+* International Conference on Conservation Biology (ICCB; June 2025): presentation of part of my project results, entitled "Recovery of tree communities and above-ground carbon stock in Acacia mangium reforestation sites​"
+* Australian & New Zealand Environmental DNA (eDNA) Conference (Wellington, February 2025): presentation of part of my project results, entitled "Evaluating soil fungi and bacteria in Acacia mangium plantations and remnant forests in the Philippines using environmental DNA​"
-* Ecological Society Conference (ESA; December 2024, Melbourne): Poster presentation of my research and early results
+* Ecological Society Conference (ESA; December 2024, Melbourne): poster presentation of my research and early results
-* University of the Sunshine Coast Conference (Sippy Downs, September 2024): Poster presentation of my research at the University of the Sunshine Coast Research Showcase, entitled "The effect of reforestation using Acacia mangium on above- and below-ground ecosystem properties"
+* University of the Sunshine Coast Conference (Sippy Downs, September 2024): poster presentation of my research at the University of the Sunshine Coast Research Showcase, entitled "The effect of reforestation using Acacia mangium on above- and below-ground ecosystem properties"
-* Airborne eDNA workshop (June 2024, Canberra, attended online): Presentation of a project entitled “Air DNA analysis and Machine Learning: a promising collaboration”
+* Airborne eDNA workshop (June 2024, Canberra, attended online): presentation of a project entitled “Air DNA analysis and Machine Learning: a promising collaboration”
-* Climate Exp0 (May 2021, Online): Presentation of a project entitled “Sustainable agriculture approaches”
+* Climate Exp0 (May 2021, Online): presentation of a project entitled “Sustainable agriculture approaches”

 Memberships
 ====